BrendaL0pes/BrendaL0pes/README.md

 Hi, i am Brenda, a undergraduate student in software engineering.
-My focus is game development and sometimes front-end :)
+My focus is game and front-end development :)

 <!---